erikrose/blessings/docs/pains.rst

 getting LCD displays of colorspaces that achieve close approximation to the original video terminals.
-Some find these values uncomfortably intense: in their original CRT form, their contrast and brightness was lowered by hardware dials, whereas today's LCD's typically display well only near full intensity.
+Some find these values uncomfortably intense: in their original CRT form, their contrast and brightness was lowered by hardware dials, whereas today's LCD's typically display colors well near full intensity.

 Though we may not *detect* the colorspace of the remote terminal, **we can**: